What is a headache?

 Taking care of your child with a headache at home

-Your child may have a headache because he feels hungry.
-Offer your child some food to eat.
-A nap or resting in a calm and peaceful setting may also help your child feel better.
+First try to address any simple issues that could improve the headache such as ensuring that your child has had enough sleep and enough food to eat.
+Resting in a calm and peaceful setting may also help your child feel better.

-If the headache is very strong, you can offer your child pain medications such as acetaminophen (Tylenol®, Tempra, or other brands) or ibuprofen (Motrin®, Advil®, or other brands).
+If the headache is very strong, you can offer your child pain medications such as acetaminophen or ibuprofen.
 If your child has been diagnosed with migraine or recurrent headaches, give pain relief as soon as your child feels the headache coming on.
 This will help stop the headache early.